 In general, you will not owe taxes on gifts made to your Fidelity 529 account.
 However, individuals making large gifts may owe gift taxes.
-A gift tax or Generation Skipping Transfer (GST) tax may be triggered for a person making gifts totaling more than $15,000 per year to any one individual.
+A gift tax or Generation Skipping Transfer (GST) tax may be triggered for a person making gifts totaling more than $18,000 in 2024 to any one individual.
 A person considering making gifts over this amount during the course of the year should consult a tax advisor.
 Fidelity will not provide any tax reporting information to the person making the gift.

 Does the gift count towards my 529 contribution limit?